abhii9av072/abhii9av072.github.io/README.md

 ## 🤝 Contributing

-Pull requests are welcome!
+Pull requests are not welcome!
-For major changes, please open an issue first to discuss what you’d like to change.
+And Kind of use without Consent of the our Authority in written is Strictly Prohibited, If done, then must ready for the great consequences.

 ---

 ## 📜 License

-Distributed under the **MIT License**.
 See `LICENSE` for more information.

 ---